WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 To make sure your reads are always targeting the `leader` node (where data is placed first) - you have to manually tell dynamo, on operation basis, to perform a `consistent read / write`.

-### Strongly consistent reads are not the silver bullet
+### Strongly consistent reads are NOT the silver bullet

 After reading about the semantics of _strongly consistent reads_ you might be tempted to use them by default.
 I would argue that this is not the right way to go about the DynamoDB API usage.